SumoLogic/sumologic-kubernetes-tools/src/rust/sumologic-mock/README.md

 ## Dump message

-Receiver mock comes with special `/dump` endpoint, which is going to print message on stdout independently on the header value.
+Sumo Logic Mock comes with special `/dump` endpoint, which is going to print message on stdout independently on the header value.

 ## Disclaimer